 Under article 83 of the european general data protection regulation (GDPR) applicable, the amount of potential fine has drastically increased compared to the previsous applicable legislation.

-Even though authorities have may issue warning or order to enforce the GDPR, they may also serve a fine of up to 20 million euros or 4% of the global annual turnover of the precedent financial year, whichever is higher.
+Even though data protection authorities may issue warning or order beforehand, they may also serve a fine of up to 20 million euros or 4% of the global annual turnover of the precedent financial year, whichever is higher.

-Serious infrigments are subject to a fine of up to 20 million or 4% of the global annual turnover; and
+Serious infrigments are subject to a fine of up to 20 million or 4% of the global annual turnover (1); and

-The other ones are subject to a lower fine of up to 10 million euros or 2% of the global annual turnover.
+The other ones are subject to a lower fine of up to 10 million euros or 2% of the global annual turnover (2).

 The potential sanction applies to data controller or processor in breach of the following: